|Born||in Los Angeles, California, USA|

-Lindsay first came to prominence in the critically-acclaimed role of "Susan Fields" in The Paper Chase (1973), but received household recognition worldwide when she broke the mold for women on television with her iconic portrayal of "Jaime Sommers".
-As she collaborated with the writers, "The Bionic Woman" (1976) became an inspiration around the world and, in 1977, Lindsay won the Emmy for "Outstanding Lead Actress in a Drama Series".
+Lindsay first came to prominence in the critically-acclaimed role of Susan Fields in The Paper Chase (1973), but received household recognition worldwide when she broke the mold for women on television with her iconic portrayal of Jaime Sommers.
+As she collaborated with the writers, The Bionic Woman (1976) became an inspiration around the world and, in 1977, Lindsay won the Emmy for "Outstanding Lead Actress in a Drama Series".

 Off-screen, Lindsay is passionate about the study and sharing of holistic healing modalities, integrating mind, body and spirit.
 For 25 years, she has been the Honorary Chair of ICAN (Inter-Agency Council on Child Abuse and Neglect).
 She has also been heavily involved in human rights, domestic violence, animal welfare and the environment.
-From 2003-2006, in collaboration with the L.A.
-County Sheriff's Department, Lindsay co-facilitated a counseling group for convicted batterers and their families.
+From 2003-2006, in collaboration with the Los Angeles County Sheriff's Department, Lindsay co-facilitated a counseling group for convicted batterers and their families.
 Her work utilized a range of psychological and spiritual techniques.

 For the public, Lindsay facilitates experiential "Quiet the Mind & Open the Heart" workshops and retreats.
 These programs are designed to help overcome our own personal challenges, while accessing the peace and joy that is naturally within us.
 Lindsay offers these programs to the public as well as special interest groups as a way of sharing, that which has greatly impacted her life.